didierbroska/cookiecutter-pypackage/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
 Here's how to set up `cookiecutter-pypackage` for local development.
-Please note this documentation assumes you already have `virtualenv` and `Git` installed and ready to go.
+Please note this documentation assumes you already have `Poetry` and `Git` installed and ready to go.

 1. Fork the `cookiecutter-pypackage` repo on GitHub.